sparker888/wri-case-study/src/app/page.md

 ### Edge Hosting on Netlify

-Hosting Next.js applications on Netlify presents numerous advantages, including widespread CDN distribution for accelerated content delivery and effortless scalability.
+Hosting with Netlify presents numerous advantages, including widespread CDN distribution for accelerated content delivery and effortless scalability.
 Netlify's continuous deployment from Git automatically publishes updates across all branches, while its support for serverless functions enables dynamic functionalities without the complexity of server management.
-This amalgamation of Next.js and Netlify offers a potent framework for constructing and deploying fast, secure, and scalable web applications, underscoring the technological synergy that characterizes the WRI 2024 project.
+This amalgamation of React and Netlify provides a potent combination for constructing and deploying fast, secure, and scalable web applications, underscoring the technological synergy that characterizes the WRI 2024 project.

 ### Summary of Jamstack Technology Benefits

-By leveraging these technologies and practices, we crafted a high-performance, secure, visible, and composable website for this WRI 2024 event site.
-Constructed using Jamstack principles, it not only delivers exceptional user experiences and high Google Lighthouse scores but delivers where it counts - conversions and revenue.
+By leveraging these technologies and practices, I crafted a high-performance, secure, visible, and composable website for the WRI 2024 Conference.
+Constructed using Jamstack principles and modern development tools, it not only delivers exceptional user experiences as evidenced by high Google Lighthouse scores but delivers where it counts - increases in traffic, conversions and event attendance.
 It's also designed for long-term performance.
-By cloning repos and reconfiguring content, new websites are created from the original template, year after year, serving as a dynamic conference archive, showcasing past event speakers, abstracts and presentations for posterity.
+By cloning repos from a standard code base, then reconfiguring content by event, new WRI websites are created from this template, year after year, serving as a dynamic conference archive, showcasing past event for posterity.

 ---